PacktPublishing/PowerShell-Core-Linux-Administrators-Cookbook/README.md

 We also provide a PDF file that has color images of the screenshots/diagrams used in this book.
 [Click here to download it](https://www.packtpub.com/sites/default/files/downloads/9781789137231_ColorImages.pdf).

 ### Errata
-* Chapter 11, recipe name: Measuring running duration-  **Software disenchantment (http://tonsky.me/blog/disenchantment/) by Nikita Prokopov, the author of the beautiful font Fira Sans**
+* Chapter 11, recipe name: Measuring running duration

+   **Software disenchantment (http://tonsky.me/blog/disenchantment/) by Nikita Prokopov, the author of the beautiful font Fira Sans**

     _should be_